 HLF Grant Aided Repairs

-Expressions of interest are invited from contractors with suitable skills and experience to undertake repairs to this Grade I listed church.
-The works will comprise complete re-covering of the nave roof with lead including the parapet gutters, new chute outlets, refurbishment/replacement of the cast iron rainwater goods, etc. The work also includes for repair of clerestorey windows to north and south sides, with glazing panel and glass repairs and sundry south clerestorey stonework repairs.
-The approximate value of the works is £179,000.00 excluding VAT.
+Expressions of interest were invited from contractors with suitable skills and experience to undertake repairs to this Grade I listed church.
+The works comprised of a complete re-covering of the nave roof with lead including the parapet gutters, new chute outlets, refurbishment/replacement of the cast iron rainwater goods, etc. The work also included repairs to the clerestorey windows to north and south sides, with glazing panel and glass repairs and sundry south clerestorey stonework repairs.
+The approximate value of the works was £179,000.00 excluding VAT.

-Contractors expressing an interest will be asked to complete a Pre-qualification Questionnaire (PQP) and, following assessment of PQPs, formal tenders will be invited from a shortlist of no more than 5 contractors.
-Contractors will be required to demonstrate that they can provide the necessary craft and management skills and treat historic fabric with due care and respect.
-Contractors must be registered with that the tender documents will be issued in August 2016, and that works on site will commence in spring 2017.
-No liability or costs will be accepted for work involved in making any submissions and no guarantee is given that any contract will be offered.
+Contractors expressing an interest were asked to complete a Pre-qualification Questionnaire (PQP) and, following assessment of PQPs, formal tenders the contractors were invited from a shortlist of no more than 5 contractors.
+Contractors were required to demonstrate that they could provide the necessary craft and management skills and treat historic fabric with due care and respect.

 Essential roof repairs

-Hull Minster is to receive a grant from Heritage Lottery Fund of £21,800 to undertake surveys, reports and investigations into the condition of the church roof with the aim of securing a further grant of £195,000 from HLF for a new roof at the end of 2016.
-They have received a first round pass which means that HLF believes the project has potential to deliver high-quality benefits and value for Lottery money.
+Hull Minster received a grant from Heritage Lottery Fund of £21,800 to undertake surveys, reports and investigations into the condition of the church roof with the aim of securing a further grant of £195,000 from HLF for a new roof at the end of 2016.
+We received a first round pass which means that HLF believed the project had potential to deliver high-quality benefits and value for Lottery money.

-The roof is currently in a dire state with church volunteers forced to put out dozens of buckets during Sunday services to catch the rain during heavy downpours.
+The roof was in a dire state with church volunteers forced to put out dozens of buckets during Sunday services to catch the rain during heavy downpours.

-The church needs to replace the eroded asphalt roof which was put into Hull Minster during the 1970s and the estimated cost of this will be around £274,000.
+The church needed to replace the eroded asphalt roof which was put into Hull Minster during the 1970s and the estimated cost of this will be around £274,000.

-Thanks to National Lottery players the essential survey work can now take place to inform the second round application, which will also include a public engagement project where a webcam will be linked to the roof to allow viewing of the works.
+Thanks to National Lottery players the essential survey took place to inform the second round application, which also included a public engagement project where a webcam was linked to the roof to allow viewing of the works.

 Heritage Lottery Funding has been awarded to help secure the fabric of this historically important building and retain a key historic asset in the City Centre.
 The important history of the building since it was founded in 1285 and as the Civic Church for the city since 1661 helped secure the funding to restore the roof.
 The history of the city is reflected throughout Hull Minster with William Wilberforce MP worshiping in Hull Minster and being baptised in the Medieval Font and significant maritime memorials throughout the church recognising the importance of the sea to Hull and those who have worshiped at Hull Minster through the ages.
 For over 700 years’ people have gathered to worship in Hull Minster and adapted the building to suit the needs of the time, during the civil war horses were stabled within the church and the 19th century saw significant growth and remodelling of the church and the installation of many of the stained glass windows that can be seen today.